 Nontax-Oriented Advantages

 Individuals give property away during their lifetimes for many reasons.
-Although a detailed discussion of the nontax motivations for lifetime giving is beyond the scope of this chapter, some of the reasons include (a) privacy that would be impossible to obtain through a testamentary gift; (b) potential reduction of probate and administrative costs and delays; (c) protection from the claims of the donor's creditors; (d) the vicarious enjoyment of seeing the donee use and enjoy the gift; (e) the corresponding opportunity for the donor to see how well, or how poorly, the donee manages the business or other property and provide a person of a younger generation practice with saving and investing small amounts of money; and (f) provision for the education, support, and financial well-being of the donee.
+Although a detailed discussion of the nontax motivations for lifetime giving is beyond the scope of this chapter, some of the reasons include (a) privacy that would be impossible to obtain through a testamentary gift; (b) potential reduction of probate and administrative costs and delays; (c) protection from the claims of the donor's creditors; (d) the vicarious enjoyment of seeing the donee use and enjoy the gift; (e) the corresponding opportunity for the donor to see how well, or how poorly, the donee manages the business or other property and provide a person of a younger generation practice with saving and investing small amounts of money; and (f) provision for the health, education, support, and/or financial well-being of the donee.

 Tax-Oriented Advantages

-The unification of the estate and gift tax systems attempted to impose the same tax burden on transfers made during life as at death.
-The disparity of treatment between lifetime and “deathtime” transfers was minimized through the adoption of a single unified estate and gift tax rate schedule.
-Both lifetime and “deathtime” gifts are subject to the same rate schedule and are taxed cumulatively, so that gifts made during lifetime push up the rate at which gifts made at death will be taxed.
+The unification of the estate and gift tax systems was intended to impose the same tax burden on transfers made during life as at death.
+The disparity of treatment between lifetime and “deathtime” transfers was minimized through the adoption of a cumulative single unified estate and gift tax rate schedule such deathtime transfers are stacked on top of lifetime gifts to effectively push up the tax rate for deathtime transfers.

 The American Taxpayer Relief Act of 2012 changed the top rate for gifts to 40% for gifts made after 2012.
-Transfers over $500,000 are taxed at 37%; transfers over $750,000 are taxed at 39% and transfers over $1,000,000 are taxed at 40%.
+Transfers over $500,000 up to $750,000 are taxed at 37%; transfers over $750,000 up to $1,000,000 are taxed at 39% and transfers over $1,000,000 are taxed at 40%.
 See the gift and estate tax tables in Appendix A.

 These changes can work to the advantage of gifts that are greater than the amount protected by the gift tax unified credit in some circumstances.
 For example, it may make sense to make a gift and pay gift tax in one year if the tax rate would be higher if the gift is made in a later year.
 However, if the estate tax is reduced or eliminated by a further increased estate tax unified credit, reduced estate tax rates, or repeal of the estate tax in the year of death, then incurring gift tax could be a mistake.